manazevedof/RepData_PeerAssessment2/repdata-assess2.md

 ####Properties and Crop Damage

 Figure 2 represents, in three graphs, the economic damage indicators.
-The Y-axis values labels despict the ranking order for each one.
+The Y-axis values labels depict the ranking order for each one.

 ```r